The requirements shown below reduce the potential for employee injury

 Employees must be trained and equipped to prevent injuries associated with slip, trip, and fall hazards.
 Employees assigned to train other employees ("competent person") shall be trained through a qualified fall protection training program.

 In the event of a fatality or incident resulting in the hospitalization of three or more people, MOSH must be notified within 8 hours.
-Contact DES in all cases of an accident resulting in an injury or property loss.
+Contact ESSR in all cases of an accident resulting in an injury or property loss.

 Equipment associated with fall protection (ropes, harnesses, ladders, scaffolding, etc.) must be inspected frequently and removed from use if damaged